 The best video chat apps you can download today

 One of the best video chat apps lots of people are turning to these days is Zoom, and for good reason.
-Zoom is popular among professional teams, though it's also become more common for simple video chats because of its robust feature set and support across all platforms — both as a local and web app on desktops, and as a downloadable app on smartphones.
+Zoom is popular among professional teams, though it's also become more common for simple video chats because of its extensive feature set and support across all platforms — both as a local and web app on desktops, and as a downloadable app on smartphones.

-It has to be said that a number of Zoom security flaws have been uncovered since the app entered the spotlight during the early days of the coronavirus pandemic.
-However, Zoom is slowly but surely addressing these, and we still recommend it as safe to use for the vast majority of individuals, so long as you password protect every meeting.
+It has to be said that a number of Zoom security flaws have been uncovered since the app entered the spotlight during the early days of the pandemic.
+However, Zoom is addressing these, and we still recommend it as safe to use for the vast majority of individuals, so long as you password protect every meeting.
 With the recently-released Zoom 5.0 update, the app now complies with the AES 256-bit GCM encryption standard, and enforces passwords by default for professional and educator license holders, which should go a long way toward curbing Zoom bombing.